Cross-platform Windows, Mac OSX, and Linux: your choice.

 Function and expression calltip

-Quickly access function description or variable/expression values while debugging.
+Access function description or variable/expression values while debugging.

 Multi-file editing